chenlonglong/lab2_VD/README.md

 The roadmap of this lab:

-1. Create project (same as lab2)
+1. Create project
-2. Implement the SW core
+2. Implement the Viterbi Decoding core
 3. Use 01_run_core.sh to debug the design
 4. Implement a Avalon master to control RS-232 (VD_Wrapper.sv) and wrap your core
 5. Use 02_run_wrapper.sh to debug the wrapper design
-6. Build Qsys system (same as lab2)
+6. Build Qsys system
-7. Compile and program (same as lab2)
+7. Compile and program

-## Implement the SW Core
+## Implement the Viterbi Decoding Core
 > When you design an architecture, you design the dataflow first.
 > Write Verilog only after you have make sure of all dataflow.